shubhamgupta-dat/DataScienceStyleGuide/README.md

 ```python
 a = SomeFunc()  # type: SomeType
 ```
+- [PEP-484](https://www.python.org/dev/peps/pep-0484/) documentation provides more details on the same.
 - Though Type Annotations improve the readability and maintainability of the code, you will have to keep the type declarations up to date.
 You might see type errors that you think are valid code.
-- It is strongly advised to enable Python type analysis, (PEP-484)[https://www.python.org/dev/peps/pep-0484/], when updating the code.
+- It is strongly advised to enable Python type analysis while updating the code.
 Tools like mypy and pytype can help.
 - Try to keep checks for important return functions.
 This will encourage the use of SOLID Design Principle.